resh-ie/my-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Current Tech Stack

 - Storybook with interaction testing
 - Graphql using Rick and Morty
 - Framer for transitions
 - Next.js App router architecture
 - Added React hook Form and Zod for validation and form control

 ## Deploy on Vercel

 Check out the [Next.js website deployment](https://my-app-smoky-five.vercel.app/) for more details.

 ## Improvements I want to make

-Creating a
+Create better Error handling on routes
+Create better transitions
+Add dark/light theming options
+Generate schema types for graphql + create a type folder Create one Zustand Provider for multiple stores Refactor the UI components to be more reusable add i18 to provide different languages and region (Would be cool to switch to different languages within the Rick and Morty world)